-On top of that, you will also have to pay the TER of the ETFs in which Selma invests.
+On top of that, you will pay the TER of the ETFs in which Selma invests.
 This last fee will depend on your portfolio.
 On average, they estimate the product cost to be 0.22%.

 Here is the full breakdown of the fees: